 Sometimes, yellowing nails can be a sign of a vitamin deficiency.
 Vitamins and supplements, like collagen can have a positive effect on nail health and color.
 Consult your physician before starting any supplement or vitamin regimen.

 Can you treat nail discoloration at home?

-If your nail discoloration is caused by fungus, there are some home treatments that could help.
-Ingredients like apple cider vinegar, vinegar, tea tree oil and hydrogen peroxide are all antifungal and antibacterial ingredients that can be used to make a foot soak to treat discolored toe nails.
+If your nail discoloration is caused by fungus, some home treatments might help.
+Ingredients like apple cider vinegar, vinegar, tea tree oil, and hydrogen peroxide are all anti-fungal and antibacterial ingredients that have been claimed to be an effective foot soak to treat discolored toenails.